Chapter 6

 A flurry of motion followed.
 Matthew’s mom, Ellen, emerged from the kitchen, wiping her hands on a faded apron.
 She was a slight woman with blonde hair pulled into a loose bun, her hazel eyes—Matthew’s eyes—warm and quick.

 “There’s my boy,” she said, pulling Matthew into a hug before turning to Alex.
 “And you must be Alex.
-Oh, it’s so good to finally meet you!
+It’s so good to finally meet you!
 Matthew’s told me so much about you.”
 She beamed, her voice brimming with welcome.

 Alex felt his cheeks heat up.
 “Uh, thanks, Mrs. Hargrove,” he said with with a nervous smile.
 “It’s good to meet you, too.”